-Cook steak according to your taste.
+A well seasoned cast iron skillet comes in handy for this recipe.
+Cook your steak according to your taste.
 I only seasoned mine with salt and pepper, and cooked it to medium.

-You can use other cuts of tender beef, such as ribeye or striploin.
+You can use any cut of tender beef, such as tenderloin, ribeye or striploin.
 Just make sure to not to overcook them.

-Place some rice, beef, and spinach on a heated skillet over medium heat.
-Drizzle the sauce – however much you desire – and start mixing altogether until everything mingles and is coated with sauce.
+Start mixing altogether until everything mingles and is coated with sauce.
 It should take about 1-2 minute.
-You will hear the delicious sizzling sound coming out from the skillet.
+You will hear the delicious sizzling sound coming out of the skillet.

 Dig in while it’s sizzling hot!
 You’ve gotta love it!
 My kids and I didn’t even use individual rice bowls.
 We just ate out of skillet all together.
 That’s the Korean way of family bonding.
 We love each other so much that we don’t mind our spoons touching.

 Steak Bibimbap with Spinach

 - 1 1/2 lb beef tenderloin, ribeye, or striploin steak